dainst/dai-publications-html-frontmatter/README.md

 * Don´t forget to fill out the DOI-suffix at the end (by default it might be incomplete)
 * Print the completed frontmatter-page as PDF using the printing-features of your browser
-	* Optional: The printing-features allows you to scale the PDF-output which should be a well formed single page with the imprint on the bottom.
+	* Optional: The printing-features allows you to scale the PDF-output which should be a well formed single page with the imprint at the bottom.